 Let’s be real: people are creatures of habit.
 Any change to daily routines can be met with skepticism.
 The best way to handle this is with clear and consistent communication.
 Explain why you’re making this change and focus on the benefits for employees—like guaranteeing them a desk on busy days or making it easier to see when their favorite colleagues are in the office.
 Frame the new tool as a solution to common frustrations, not just another piece of software they have to learn.
 When your team understands how it makes their work life better, they’ll be much more likely to get on board.

-Solve Technical Integration Hiccups
+Troubleshooting Technical Hiccups

 Nothing kills momentum faster than a tool that doesn’t play well with others.
 Before you commit, make sure your chosen software fits into your existing tech stack.
 Integration difficulties are a common reason rollouts fail, so prioritize a tool that works where your team already does, like inside Slack or Microsoft Teams.
 This eliminates the need for yet another login and password.
 A system with seamless integrations feels less like a new tool and more like a natural extension of the platforms your team uses every day, which is crucial for a smooth implementation.